davidheeren/address_label/README.md

-# address_label
+# Personal Address Label Generator

-this is a script to generate a pdf for Avery sticky address labels this script is made specifically for my addresses excel spreadsheet
+This is a personal script designed to generate PDFs of address labels formatted for Avery sticky label sheets.

+It is tailored to work with my specific address data, which can be in either CSV or Microsoft Excel format.
+The script reads the address information, allows for filtering of specific addresses, and then creates a printable PDF file.